DBCLS

 Setup Guide

-Method 1: Custom Connectors (Recommended for Pro/Team/Enterprise)
+Method 1: Custom Connectors (Recommended — Claude Pro, Team, or Enterprise)

-1. Navigate to Settings → Connectors
+1. Open Claude and navigate to Settings → Connectors.

-2. Click "Add custom connector" at the bottom
+2. Click "Add custom connector" at the bottom of the page.

 3. Enter the MCP server URL: https://togomcp.rdfportal.org/mcp

-4. Click "Add" to complete the setup
+4. Click "Add" to complete the setup.

-Method 2: JSON Configuration (Alternative)
+Method 2: JSON Configuration (Alternative — Claude Desktop App)

-3. Add the following configuration:
+2. Add the following configuration:

 {